aws-samples/amazon-cloudfront-secure-static-site/README.md

         --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND \
         --parameter-overrides  DomainName=<your domain name> SubDomain=<your website subdomain>
     ```
+### Updating the site Content Security Policy

+To update the Content Security Policy of the site, update the header values located in `source/secured-headers/index.js`.
+Deploy the solution following the steps described above in [Update the website content locally](#update-the-website-content-locally)

 ## Contributing
 Contributions are welcome.
 Please read the [code of conduct](CODE_OF_CONDUCT.md) and the [contributing guidelines](CONTRIBUTING.md).